Signs a dog is in pain: A vet's guide

 7. Your dog is limping

 This should go without saying, but a dog with a visible limp is almost certainly experiencing pain.
-Limping dogs should be seen by a veterinarian, for an appropriate diagnostic workup and appropriate pain relief.
+Limping dogs should be seen by a vet, for an appropriate diagnostic workup and appropriate pain relief.

 8. Your dog has an abnormal posture